lucapinello/pyacaia/README.md

 Python module to interact with Acaia scales (https://acaia.co/collections/coffee-scales) via Bluetooth (BLE).

+Note: If you are using the Acaia Lunar 2021 edition, make sure to update the firmware, otherwise the commands will not work (e.g. tare, start timer etc).

 This code was inspired by the javascript version available here https://github.com/bpowers/btscale

 ## 0. Requirements